-When you are looking at the best visual choice for your next project, this color infographic should be a handy guide.
-Whether you are painting a room at home or designing a web site, color matters.
+When you are looking for the best visual choice for your next project, this color infographic should be a handy guide.
+Whether you are painting a room at home or designing a website, color matters.
 Be sure to do some careful research!

 Marketing with Color Psychology

-By understanding the subconscious psychological effects of the colors you use in your branding and advertising campaigns, you can better target you niche audiences and effectively market you company’s image in a visually stimulating way.
+By understanding the subconscious psychological effects of colors you use in your branding and advertising campaigns, you can better target you niche audiences and effectively market you company’s image in a visually stimulating way.
 This is especially important when you are redesigning a website or brand image.
-Psychology is a very powerful tool when utilized properly and an asset that you can utilize in branding, design, marketing and other promotional avenues.
+The psychology of colors is a very powerful tool in web design, graphic design, and other areas of your business.

 And, when utilized properly, you can use the psychological impact of color to your advantage in branding, design, marketing, and promotion materials to get the best possible results from every strategy.